 As an employer you will be getting ready to welcome your staff back into the workplace.
 Making buildings COVID-safe may been a priority when planning for the much-awaited return of staff, but your responsibility for their safety and security goes far beyond the provision of sanitiser, masks and distanced workstations.

-Here are just a few facts about air quality or, as we’d rather call it…
+Here are just a few facts about air quality or, as we would rather call it…

 A Beginners Guide to Clean Air!